ansible/ansible-creator/docs/installing.md

 **Note:**

+1. The scaffolded collection includes a `LICENSE` template.
+This serves as an example and can be replaced with a licensing policy of your choice.
+Feel free to adapt the license to best suit your project's needs and legal requirements.

-The scaffolded collection includes a `hello_world` filter plugin, along with a molecule scenario and an integration test target for it, that can be run using `pytest`.
+2. The scaffolded collection includes a `hello_world` filter plugin, along with a molecule scenario and an integration test target for it, that can be run using `pytest`.
 This serves as an example for you to refer when writing tests for your Ansible plugins and can be removed when it is no longer required.

    To run the `hello_world` integration test, follow these steps:

    - Git initialize the repository containing the scaffolded collection with `git init`.
    - `pip install ansible-core molecule pytest-xdist pytest-ansible`.
    - Invoke `pytest` from collection root.

 ### Initialize Ansible Project